CGJennings/se3docs/docs/dm-walkthrough.md

 ### Trying it out

 It isn't strictly necessary, but it might help to play around with a Servitor card.
-First you'll want to install it's required "Arkham Horror (2nd ed)" plug-in from the [catalogue](um-plugins-catalogue.md) and restart Strange Eons.
+First you'll want to install its required "Arkham Horror (2nd ed)" plug-in from the [catalogue](um-plugins-catalogue.md) and restart Strange Eons.
 Then you should be able to build and test the plug-in:

 *Right click on the **Rise of the Servitors** folder and choose **Test Plug-in**.*